 Yoga Australia has allocated resources through its paid and volunteer workforce to establish a Working Group that focuses on yoga for children in all community settings.

 The Yoga for Children Working Group is chaired by Robyn Lewis (ACT – Yoga Australia Secretary) and members are:

-Working Group members are qualified and registered children’s yoga teachers.
+Working Group members are qualified children’s yoga teachers.

 The purpose of the Working Group is to provide advice relating to Yoga Australia’s advocacy of yoga for children in the context of the growth of other modalities for children.

 The key objectives of the Working Group are:

 Regular information about the work of the Working Group is provided in Yoga Today

 Since 2013, Yoga Australia has led the development of consistent standards for yoga teachers who work with children in Australia.
 A committee of yoga teachers was established with representation from children’s yoga teachers, providers of courses for children’s yoga, researchers, school educators and policy developers.

 As teaching yoga to children is an important and growing field with significant risks if not delivered to the highest level, Yoga Australia has developed standards for: